darvil82/lanat-docs/Lanat/topics/Your-first-argument-parser.md

 		.onOk(value -> System.out.println("Operation explicitly set to " + value));
 }
 ````

+As you can see, we not only defined the type of the argument, but we also added a callback that will
+be called when the argument is successfully parsed.

+> The ``beforeInit`` method is called right before the command is initialized with all the arguments.
+> It receives a ``CommandBuildHelper`` instance, which can be used to alter the arguments before
+> they are built.

 Running the program now will result in the following output: